NethermindEth/Forta-Agents/CompoundV3-Bots/Reserves-Monitor/README.md

 ## Description

-This bot monitors reserves in Compound III `comet` contracts.
+This bot monitors reserves in Compound III `Comet` contracts.
 It emits an alert if contract `reserves` reaches the `targetReserves`.
 Note that the bot is configurable in `agent.config.ts` file, where:

 - `cometAddresses`: contains the list of comet contract adddresses for each network.